BonsaiDen/featureful/README.md

 ### Reporter

-In order to enhance a existing Junit compatible XML test report with meta information from both Test and Feature files, pass its path as the second argument after the configuration file.
+In order to enhance junit compatible XML reports with meta information from Test files one can pass a glob pattern that matches `xml` files as the second argument.

 ```
-$ featureful test/config.js test/report/junit.xml
+$ featureful test/config.js test/report/**/*.xml
 ```